jdoleary/Spellmasons/docs/TasksCurrent.md

-Playtest notes:
+- TODO: Optimize replaceAll('BD2023') to consider lowercase so there doesn't have to be 2 Playtest notes:
 - +75 single turn mana is probably too much
 - +15 health capacity every level is too much